Best and Cheapest Motorcycle Insurance in Texas: Companies, Coverage Options and Cost in 2022

 - The motorcycle insurance company you choose.
 (Get 3+ quotes to find the best price for your needs.)

 Many motorcycle insurance coverage options work in the same way that car insurance coverage does.
-If you're leasing or financing your bike, you'll likely be required by your lender to purchase collision and comprehensive protection in addition to any other coverages required by the state of Texas.
+If you're leasing or financing your bike, you'll likely be required by your lender to purchase collision and comprehensive insurance in addition to any other coverages required by the state of Texas.

 Most motorcycle insurance companies in Texas offer the following coverages: